jmstogsdill/ksu-esports-tournament-bot/README.md

 - Screenshots can be included in a GitHub repository and embedded in README.md, simplifying the bot setup process.
 - When creating the bot application, specify just the bot permissions that are actually needed instead of using "Administrator", as this is not considered best practice.
 - Finish implementation of Docker support to provide a convenient and more portable alternative to normal setup.
+- /stats embed UI could be improved to display a user's full ranking information (for example, GOLD II instead of just GOLD).
+This change would necessitate documentation specifying that different tiers within ranks do not affect matchmaking, however.
+- A possible UX improvement is combining /checkin and /sitout (formerly /volunteer) into a single command with 3 buttons.
+- The bot could automatically create a channel (e.g. #registration) if it does not already exist, and use Discord's "modal" functionality to show users a form having them enter/update both their Riot ID and role preferences simultaneously.
+This would simplify the bot's